Article Summary: Historic Sites In South Dakota

 Jewel Cave National Monument provides visitors with an opportunity to explore one of the most unique and spectacular caves in the world, and it’s a great place to learn about the geology and natural history of the Black Hills region.

 There are two self-guided trails at the monument, which include the one-quarter-mile (0.4 km) Roof Trail and 3.5 mile (5.6 km) Canyons Trail.

 A third trail is nearby on the Black Hills National Forest, which is the 5.5 mile (8.9 km) Hell Canyon Trail.

 We’re down to our final two historic sites.
 In the runner-up spot at #2 is one of More Than Just Parks favorite national parks.
 Welcome to Badlands National Park.

 Situated in the heart of the Northern Great Plains, Badlands National Park spans 244,000 acres of spectacular landscapes, diverse wildlife, and the largest undisturbed mixed grass prairie in the United States.

-Badlands National Park is one of my favorite parks in the entire country and the best national park in South Dakota.
+Badlands National Park is one of our favorite parks in the entire country and the best national park in South Dakota.
 Here you’ll discover a land where bison still roam and towers rise from the prairie in dazzling formations.

 This vast unending prairie is draped in a beautiful silence where the only sounds to be heard are the uninterrupted winds of the prairie and the song of the western meadowlark.